Green Finance and Carbon Emissions: A Nonlinear and Interaction Analysis Using Bayesian Additive Regression Trees: Results

 Figures \ref{fig:4} and \ref{fig:5} jointly explore the nonlinear and heterogeneous effects of GFI on CEI, using PDP from BART and SHAP visualizations.
-Figure \ref{fig:4} displays the PDP of GFI, illustrating the average marginal effect of GFI on CEI while holding all other variables constant.
-The results reveal a clear inverted U-shaped pattern: at low levels of GFI, the PDP curve rises, indicating that the initial development of green finance is associated with an increase in CEI.
-However, once GFI exceeds a certain threshold (around 0.3), the curve begins to decline, suggesting that further development of green finance helps reduce CEI.
-This implies that green finance has greater emission reduction potential in more advanced stages.
-The relatively narrow 95\% confidence interval further confirms the stability and robustness of this nonlinear relationship.
+The PDP curve in Figure \ref{fig:4} exhibits a typical inverted U-shaped pattern: at lower GFI levels, CEI increases with GFI, but once GFI exceeds a threshold of approximately 0.3, the curve begins to decline, indicating an emission-reduction effect at higher levels of GFI.
+However, the interpretability of this nonlinear pattern depends on the underlying data-generating process.